jamo/cert/cert_open_data_visualizer/README.md

 This Gem includes a library functionality as well as command line client

+## Whats new?

+Included visualization app to gem - cert

 ## Installation

 Add this line to your application's Gemfile: